-1.7 Standards issued but not yet effective
+1.6 Standards issued but not yet effective

-Standards issued but not yet effective up to the date of issuance of the Company's financial statements are disclosed below.
-The Company intends to adopt these standards when they become effective.
+The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
+The Company intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.